 The Opening Doors Project

-The Opening Doors Project uses unique story-telling techniques in presenting workshops to agencies and the community, which are aimed at strengthening, fostering and cultivating healthier communities in Ontario.
+Uses unique story-telling techniques in presenting workshops to agencies and the community, which are aimed at strengthening, fostering and cultivating healthier communities in Ontario.

-The Journey to Promote Mental Health:
+The Journey to Promote Mental Health

 Publicly viewable database of support services and agencies for newcomers

-This database provides a list of free services based on your location (postal code, city or full address).
+Provides a list of free services based on your location (postal code, city or full address).

 Kids new to Canada – Community resources